I’m going to go out on a limb and flat out disagree with Robert Scoble.

 In his latest post, he cites an EngadgetHD article noting that we have only two years remaining before the government-mandated shut down of analog television.
 The completion of this switch will lead to a more efficient, higher quality, and (most of all) more media company friendly digital signals.
-Scoble uses his own father for the example as to why this shutdown won’t happen.
+Scoble uses his own father as an example as to why this shutdown won’t happen.

 While he raises a good point, his argument is flawed.
 His point is that older people vote.
 And they vote in large numbers.
 Scoble argues that when they find out we’re going to take their analog TV from them, they will come out in droves to change the laws.
-I’ll go on the record and agree if there is anything that would, and could stop this switch it is the elderly voting it down.
+I’ll go on the record and agree if there is anything that would – and could –stop this switch from happening, it is the elderly voting it down.
 But I’m also going on the record to say it won’t happen.
 The transition will occur without a hitch.

 The main reason for this is something I’m not sure Scoble caught:

 The switch doesn’t require the average consumer to upgrade their set, only their signal.

 It just means that pretty much every household that wants a cable connection will have to switch from an analog receiver to a digital receiver.
 They don’t need to buy an HDTV or anything of the like.

 My parent’s 15-year-old TV works fine with the digital box, and probably so will Scoble’s dad’s.
 Most people don’t understand the difference between analog and digital, nor do they care.
 They just know the cable company is offering them a better deal and more channels if they switch the box on top of their TV.
 Most people won’t even be aware it’ is happening or that they have digital service.